legorie/k8s-3tier-application/README.md

 The repository contains a step by step evolution of a three tier application from local development to K8S deployment.

+Folder **Step_4**:

+In this step 4, we'll deploy our application using a declarative YAML.
+In the `deployment/3tierapp.yaml` file, we have :
+1) The PostGreSQL deployment, the DB password saved as a secret and a service
+2) The API deployment
+3) The web deployment

+To test the application on your DEV machine, you'll have to forward the ports 8080 & 8090 as we have seen previously.

 Folder **Step_3**: